calimero-archive/docs/docs/getting-started/workspaces.md

 <img width="1495" alt="Screenshot 2023-08-24 at 19 43 26" src="https://github.com/calimero-is-near/docs/assets/39309699/b80b0bfb-dc36-4339-b658-e6fc6ee74cb9"/>

 3. **Configuring Nodes**: Set up the following for your Mainnet workspace:
-- Validator nodes: They are running the consensus algorithm where they calculate the value of transactions
+- Validator nodes: They are responsible for producing blocks and the security of the Calimero shard chain.
-- RPC nodes: They allow you to communicate directly with Calimero Shard
+- RPC nodes: They allow you to directly query the state of the Calimero shard chain
-- Archive RPC nodes: They hold all historical transaction  and state.
-They allow you to communicate directly with Calimero Shard
+- Archive RPC nodes: They hold all historical transaction and state of the Calimero shard chain
-- Indexer nodes: They are used for storing hisotircal data
+- Indexer nodes: They are used for storing hisotircal data and provide indexes on top of this data to speed queries
 <img width="1332" alt="Screenshot 2023-08-24 at 19 46 43" src="https://github.com/calimero-is-near/docs/assets/39309699/6d7356ec-9695-4c92-ae24-5a5907d498da"/>